Prankster (comics): Modern Age version

-The Prankster is later hired by Lord Satanus to kidnap metahumans with dual personalities, particularly those with a light/dark duality.
-Satanus hopes to gain strength by drawing power from the darker personalities of these individuals.
-Superman foils this scheme, and the Prankster disappears after Satanus is defeated.
-When Manchester Black reveals Superman's identity, the Prankster is one of many villains involved in the campaign to destroy Superman's life, though he forgets Superman's identity when Black is defeated.

-In a One Year Later storyline, the Prankster is hired by Lex Luthor to wreak havoc in Metropolis.
+In the One Year Later storyline, Lex Luthor hires the Prankster to wreak havoc in Metropolis.
 While Green Lantern and Hawkgirl bring down Loomis and his army of traffic-light-men, his rampage is just a distraction while Luthor breaks Kryptonite Man out of prison.

 Apparently inspired by his turn working for Luthor, Prankster has taken on a new persona as a distraction-for-hire.
 Rather than pull off crimes himself, he is now hired by criminals to distract Superman and the police with his pranks while they commit crimes.
-He offers a discount to any client whose plans include Superman, as he sees the Man of Steel's involvement as "the best kind of free advertising".
+He offers a discount to any client whose plans include Superman, as he sees Superman's involvement as "the best kind of free advertising".
 His new venture has apparently proven quite lucrative, as he is able to afford a high-tech lair.
 Above it sits a seemingly normal joke shop called 'Uncle Oley's Sure Fire Joke Shop'.
-It is not normal, for it includes a movable trapdoor.
-The Prankster also has about a half-dozen beautiful female assistants, who do many things for him, such as monitoring Metropolis or serving him breakfast.
 Though the Prankster goads them to commit pranks on him, they do not always do so, for they fear his retaliation.
 He insists on never sharing his high-tech gadgets with clients, considering himself "an artist, not an armorer".

-He was seen among the new Injustice League and is one of the villains featured in Salvation Run.
+He was seen in the new Injustice League and is one of the villains featured in Salvation Run.

-Prankster was among the many of Superman's villains who was rounded up and placed in the Phantom Zone by the people of Kandor.
+Prankster was among the many of Superman's villains who were rounded up and placed in the Phantom Zone by the people of Kandor.
 Superman freed Prankster to be taken to Belle Reve.